Hobbies Collecting Antiques

 DuMouchelles

-The Eastlake furniture style, as envisioned by its namesake Charles Lock Eastlake, came about as a response to his aversion to the over-the-top Rococo Revival and Renaissance Revival styles popular during the Victorian era.
-Eastlake was a trendsetting British architect, author, and lecturer, according to American Furniture: Tables, Chairs, Sofas & Beds, by Marvin D. Schwartz.
+Eastlake furniture emerged in response to an aversion to the over-the-top Rococo Revival and Renaissance Revival styles popular during the Victorian era.
+The man who inspired the Eastlake style, Charles Lock Eastlake, was a trendsetting British architect, author, and lecturer, according to American Furniture: Tables, Chairs, Sofas & Beds, by Marvin D. Schwartz.

 Noting the Details

-Wood grains were often emphasized, with oak and cherry used in Eastlake pieces as well as rosewood and walnut.
-Sometimes it is difficult to tell what type of wood was used because of dark varnishes coating the surface.
-In American pieces, ebonized wood was used from time to time, especially for those with an intentional Asian flair.
-The wood on Asian inspired pieces may simulate bamboo in some instances as well.
+Designers of Eastlake-style furnishings often emphasized wood grains, with oak, cherry, rosewood, and walnut used extensively.
+Sometimes it is difficult to tell what type of wood a furniture maker used because of dark varnishes coating the piece's surface.
+Ebonized wood was popular in American furnishings, especially for pieces with an intentional Asian flair.
+The wood on Asian-inspired pieces often simulated bamboo.

 Eastlake Headboard